 Each month we interview an events professional that is doing something remarkable.
-This month we spoke with Dayna Rothman, CRO at SaaStr, about multi-channel event promotion, the differences and similarities between B2B and B2C events, and what it takes to scale a rapidly growing event.
+This month we spoke with Dayna Rothman, former CRO at SaaStr, about multi-channel event promotion, the differences and similarities between B2B and B2C events, and what it takes to scale a rapidly growing event.

 Founded in 2012 by Jason Lemkin, SaaStr is the world’s largest community of SaaS executives, founders, and entrepreneurs.
 Although the community started online, it has since grown into the world's hottest conference for business software in the world.
 Each year tens of thousands of software enthusiasts partake in the flagship SaaStr Annual in San Francisco.
 But this event is just the one part of a much larger picture.

-Dayna Rothman is Chief Revenue Office at SaaStr and a marketing thought leader.
+Dayna Rothman is Chief Revenue Officer at SaaStr and a marketing thought leader.
 It's her job to continue to grow and scale the SaaStr brand.
 As soon as she joined, Dayna found herself balancing large scale event marketing and nitty-gritty event logistics.
 Prior to SaaStr, Dayna worked at Marketo, BrightFunnel, EverString and has published several books on marketing, including "Lead Generation for Dummies."

 Brandon: Before serving as the chief revenue officer of SaaStr, in what ways did you work with events?